ropensci/roweb3/content/blog/2025-02-27-news-february-2025/index.md

 Including all of humanity is and always will be at the heart of open science.
 Read more about our mission in our [blog post](/blog/2025/02/05/no-science-without-deia/).

+### Mark Padgham is now Software Review Lead

+[Mark Padgham](/author/mark-padgham) is now lead for software peer review.
+Noam Ross, the former lead, became Executive Director [last year](/blog/2024/03/29/hello-from-our-new-executive-director/).

+### New rOpenSci Champion(a|e)s Program cohort

+We have great news!
+We will have a new cohort of our [Champion(a|e) Program](/champions/) during 2025!

+Our program seeks to identify, recognize, and reward individuals who are leaders in an open science community, research software engineering, and the R programming community.

+This year's program, thanks to [funding by CZI](/blog/2024/10/10/czi-latam-grant/), is focused on people from Latin America and will be conducted entirely in Spanish.

+This program is an incredible platform for developing your open-source project with expert support, interacting, sharing, and strengthening a network with other people determined to develop open and reproducible science in your part of the world.
+Stay tuned for our announcement of the opening call to apply as a champion or mentor and join a global community of people using and developing scientific and open-source software.

 ### "This is Tech Talks" episode with Yanina Bellini Saibene

 Yanina Bellini Saibene was interviewed by Santosh Yadav about her role as rOpenSci community manager.
 Watch the [recording](https://www.youtube.com/watch?v=6PsbCPtxWXk).